openshift/enhancements/enhancements/arbiter-clusters.md

 #### For Cloud Installs

-1. User sits down at the computer.
-2. The user creates an `install-config.yaml` like normal.
+1. The user creates an `install-config.yaml`.
-3. The user defines the `install-config.controlPlane` field with `3` replicas.
+2. The user defines the `install-config.controlPlane` field with `3` replicas.
-4. The user then enters the new field `install-config.controlPlane.arbiterNode` and sets it to `true`
+3. The user then enters the new field `install-config.controlPlane.arbiterNode` and sets it to `true`
-5. The user generates the manifests with this install config via the `openshift-install create manifests`
+4. The user generates the manifests with this install config via the `openshift-install create manifests`
-6. With the flag `arbiterNode` in the install config, the installer adds the `ControlPlaneTopology: ArbiterHighlyAvailable` to the infrastructure config object.
-7. The installer creates a new `arbiter` MachineSet with a replica of 1 and reduces the default control plane replicas to `2`
+5. The installer creates a new `arbiter` MachineSet with a replica of 1 and reduces the default control plane replicas to `2`
+6. With the flag `arbiterNode` in the install config, the installer adds the `node-role.kubernetes.io/arbiter: ""` to the machine object.
-8. The installer applies the new node role and taint to the arbiter MachineSet
+7. The installer applies the taint to the arbiter MachineSet
-9. The user can make any alterations to the node machine type to use less powerful machines.
+8. The user can make any alterations to the node machine type to use less powerful machines.
-10. The user then begins the install via `openshift-install create cluster`
+9. The user then begins the install via `openshift-install create cluster`

 #### For Baremetal Installs

-1. User sits down at the computer.
-2. The user creates an `install-config.yaml` like normal.
+1. The user creates an `install-config.yaml` like normal.
-3. The user defines the `install-config.controlPlane` field with `3` replicas.
+2. The user defines the `install-config.controlPlane` field with `3` replicas.
-4. The user then enters the new field `install-config.controlPlane.arbiterNode` and sets it to `true`
+3. The user then enters the new field `install-config.controlPlane.arbiterNode` and sets it to `true`
-5. The user then enters the machine information for `platform.baremetal` and identifies one of the nodes as a role `arbiter`
+4. The user then enters the machine information for `platform.baremetal` and identifies one of the nodes as a role `arbiter`
-6. With the flag `arbiterNode` in the install config, the installer adds the `ControlPlaneTopology: ArbiterHighlyAvailable` to the infrastructure config object.
+5. With the flag `arbiterNode` in the install config, the installer adds the `node-role.kubernetes.io/arbiter: ""` to the machine object.
-7. The user then begins the install via `openshift-install create cluster`
+6. The user then begins the install via `openshift-install create cluster`

 #### During Install